Dr-Sauce/WavvePlusPlus/README.md

 **○ What is the **firstrun.txt** file in Files app?**

 That's the file used to detect whether you've used Wavve++ before.
-If you delete that file Wavve++ will think it's your first time and prompt the setup popup again.
+If you delete that file Wavve++ will think it's you've never used Wavve++ before and prompt the setup popup again.
 (So don't delete it.)

 If you really hate that file staying in your Files app, you can use **Wavve++ Lite**.